Logan Paul fans stick by YouTube star despite massive backlash

-When Logan Paul got walloped by a storm of criticism from across the internet, his devoted fans sought to calm the waters.
+When Logan Paul got walloped by criticism from across the internet, his devoted fans sought to calm the waters.

-The star, who has 15 million subscribers and gets up to 5 million views on nearly every one of his videos, sparked outrage Tuesday after he uploaded a vlog titled "We found a dead body in the Japanese Suicide Forest."
+The star, who has 15 million subscribers and gets up to 5 million views on nearly every one of his videos, sparked outrage in recent days after he uploaded a video titled "We found a dead body in the Japanese Suicide Forest."

 The clip showed Paul and a group of companions venturing into the Aokigahara Forest, a region infamous for a high number of suicides.
 In the video, he finds a dead body hanging from a tree, approaches and talks to the unidentified corpse, and asks if its presence there is a gag.